LikhithaReddipalli/Statista_challenge/README.md

 ## Libraries & LLM used

-- **python-pptx** — the only Python library with a real *native* PowerPoint chart API (as opposed to pasting in a static image), so the output stays editable in PowerPoint.
+- **python-pptx** — the standard, actively-maintained Python library with a real *native* PowerPoint chart API (as opposed to pasting in a static image), so the output stays editable in PowerPoint.
 - **pydantic** — validates `SlideSpec`, the one object that crosses the LLM trust boundary, and generates the LLM prompt's JSON schema straight from the model so the two can't drift apart.
 - **Gemini, via langchain-google-genai** — a thin wrapper for a single one-shot `invoke()` call